Green Jeeva Logo

 Where Inositol Formulations Go Wrong

-This is where many brands underestimate the ingredients.
-Common issues include:
+This is where many brands underestimate the ingredient.

 Formulation Considerations for Inositol Powder

-For R&D teams working with bulk inositol powder, performance depends on:
+For R&D teams working with bulk inositol powder, performance depends on far more than purity alone.

 Why COA Is Not Enough for Inositol Powder